 We know maneuvering through the world of visa applications and requirements can be a confusing one.
 We can help.
-Globus is pleased to offer its customers the expertise and experience of VisaCentral, with fast and easy ways to obtain visas, passports, and/or other documents required for travel.
-You can check visa requirements for your vacation by visiting the VisaCentral Web site at VisaCentral.com/globusfamily.
+Globus is pleased to offer its customers the expertise and experience of Generations Visa Services (GenVisa), with fast and easy ways to obtain visas, passports, and/or other documents required for travel.
+You can check visa requirements for your vacation by visiting the GenVisa Web site at www.genvisa.com/Globus.
 At this site, you can to select your country of travel and the specific cruise on which you are traveling, to obtain any necessary visa forms.
-Since most consulates require visas only be obtained within 90 days of travel, VisaCentral is also able to save your information and e-mail you the latest visa packet when available for your travel dates.
+Since most consulates require visas only be obtained within 90 days of travel, GenVisa is also able to save your information and e-mail you the latest visa packet when available for your travel dates.
 As an added bonus, when you identify yourself as a Globus customer, you receive our preferred discounted rates for visa and passport services.

 Please check your itinerary carefully and make sure that multi-entry visas have the correct entry dates and destinations before you leave on your vacation.
 If your nationality (passport) differs from the country in which you reside, you must consult with the appropriate consulates to determine if any visas are needed.
-VisaCentral may be able to assist you with this process.
+GenVisa may be able to assist you with this process.